 "I WANT TO GIVE YOU

-BY SHARING MY STORY OF REDEMPTION"
+BY SHARING MY STORY OF HEALING"

 My core belief as a child was, “I don’t matter.”
 At the age of 8, I was exposed to pornography, distorting my view of love and healthy relationships.
 I did not have a safe place to share what I had seen, which gave shame a perfect place to grow.
 As I grew older, I learned how to hide what was really going on—how to not cause trouble by “being good.”
 I lied to control what others thought of me, and I numbed my fear and pain with more pornography.
 Because I was raised in a religious home, I had a lot of head knowledge about God, but I did not understand his love for me.
 I didn’t even think He liked me very much.

 My early exposure to pornography, coupled with my childhood environment, paved a path that led to pornography and sex addiction in my life.
 The cycle of addiction controlled me until the age of 40.
 On 7/27/2015 my lies totally unraveled; my wife of 18 years learned all my secrets.
-At the time, it felt like the worst thing that had happened in my life, but I was tired of hiding.
+At the time, it felt like the worst thing that had happened in my life, but it was actually the best.
+I was tired of hiding.
 I couldn’t run anymore.
 I was at the end of myself, and that is where I finally found hope.

 From there, I began my journey of recovery.
 It has been a journey of tearing down and starting over.
 I had to put everything on the table, be willing to let go of everything, but I was willing to do anything to heal.